dangeles/dangeles.github.io/_posts/2021-11-18-Delta_Reff_Estimates.md

 layout: post
 title: Back of the envelope calculation of R_0 for the SARS-Cov-2 Delta strain
 categories: pandemic science epidemiology
+author: David
+description: A quick back of the envelope calculation of the viral reproductive number for the SARS-Cov-2 Delta strain based on readily available data.
 ---

 A few months ago, the Delta strain made its conspicuous landing in the US.
 This strain is more contagious than the original SARS-Cov-2, but by how much?